Neutron moderator: Nuclear weapon design

-Early speculation about nuclear weapons assumed that an "atom bomb" would be a large amount of fissile material, moderated by a neutron moderator, similar in structure to a nuclear reactor or "pile".
-Only the Manhattan project embraced the idea of a chain reaction of fast neutrons in pure metallic uranium or plutonium.
+Early speculation about nuclear weapons assumed that an "atom bomb" would be a large amount of fissile material moderated by a neutron moderator, similar in structure to a nuclear reactor or "pile".
+Only the Manhattan Project embraced the idea of a chain reaction of fast neutrons in pure metallic uranium or plutonium.
 Other moderated designs were also considered by the Americans; proposals included using uranium deuteride as the fissile material.

 In 1943 Robert Oppenheimer and Niels Bohr considered the possibility of using a "pile" as a weapon.
 The motivation was that with a graphite moderator it would be possible to achieve the chain reaction without the use of any isotope separation.
 However, plutonium can be produced ("bred") sufficiently isotopically pure as to be usable in a bomb and then has to be "only" separated chemically, a much easier processes than isotope separation, albeit still a challenging one.
-In August 1945, when information of the atomic bombing of Hiroshima was relayed to the scientists of the German nuclear program, interred at Farm Hall in England, chief scientist Werner Heisenberg hypothesized that the device must have been "something like a nuclear reactor, with the neutrons slowed by many collisions with a moderator".
-The German program, which had been much less advanced, had never even considered the plutonium-option and didn't discover a feasible method of large scale isotope separation in uranium.
+In August 1945, when information of the atomic bombing of Hiroshima was relayed to the scientists of the German nuclear program who were interred at Farm Hall in England, chief scientist Werner Heisenberg hypothesized that the device must have been "something like a nuclear reactor, with the neutrons slowed by many collisions with a moderator".
+The German program, which had been much less advanced, had never even considered the plutonium option and did not discover a feasible method of large scale isotope separation in uranium.